 Before I move on, I think I should describe this creature to you.
 Owlbears are from D&D. If I didn’t know better (and the real story isn’t that much more inspiring), I would have assumed that an Owlbear was the result of falling asleep just before the first draft of Dungeons and Dragons monsters were due and having to hurry to a finish: it’s a bear with an owl’s beak.
 In Phantasy Star, however, an Owl Bear is a disembodied eyeball attached to a set of bat wings – both, of course, features one regularly associates with bears, so I’m at a loss to explain the owl connection.
 (One source I read online suggests their Japanese name was either “Demon Eye” or “Devil Eye,” meaning someone in the localization team at SEGA has a weird sense of humour.)

 After a while, I find the closest thing the game has to a sweet spot: walking around outside the walls but staying the hell out of the forests.
 All forests.
 Here I mostly encounter Sworms and settle into a routine of fighting two fights with Sworms and then running back home crying in agonizing pain to the woman in Camineet who’s nice enough to heal me for free (doesn’t Alis have her own home?
-Haven’t we unfortunately established that yet?).
+Haven’t we established that with poor grammar and everything at this point?).
 One time, I even manage to catch an advanced monster – a Scorpion – when I was at full health and I managed to kill it, only to be promptly mauled to death by two Scorpions on the way back.
 Wait, these things come in groups?
 But there’s only one picture!
 Damn you 80s user interfaces!
 It’s a good thing I was twitch saving at this point because, despite the fact that the Scorpions had no significant statistical advantage over other monsters at the time, they were worth a lot of cash, and soon became one of my primary sources of income.

 Eventually I levelled, which boosted each stat but HP by 2, which made a minor difference against Sworms but pretty much no one else.
 I bought an Irn.
 Sword for 75 mes at the other residential district.
 That boosted my attack by 12, which threw all the old precautions out the window… at least at first.
 I quickly found I could only go so far in one rampage before an Owl Bear would return from my nightmares to send me bleeding a trail back to my free inn.

 Somewhere in this mess I tried my luck on the cave to the south, but I knew I wasn’t ready and so didn’t use a Flasher.
 When I came back properly prepared, I wandered around randomly (though I made sure I knew how to get back out) and eventually found a man turned to stone.
 Having heard rumours in town about Medusa coming back to life, I put one and one together and ran for my life, and given my HP it wasn’t a moment too soon.
 Deciding the monsters in the cave weren’t worth enough mes or XP to justify spending 20 mes on a Flasher every time I wanted to grind, I decided to explore the continent as I “worked.”
-Lucky me, I found a port town to the east, and immediately forget its name.
-[Editor: It’s Scion.]
+Lucky me, I found a port town to the east, and then immediately forget its name.
+[Editor: It’s “Scion.”]

 Here I found Armour for sale, followed by a series of bad news: the statue I found was almost undoubtedly Odin, the man I went looking for.
 He had been accompanied by a “talking animal” who was carrying an anti-petrification potion, but someone had captured it and sold it on the neighbouring desert planet, Motavia.
 The only way to the desert planet is through the spaceport back home, which is past the guards I “cannot pass without Roadpass”.
 Crap.